Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Discussion

 \subsubsection{Fermions}

 For the Dirac equation, the dynamics is very different.
 Assume the incoming particle is an electron (with negative charge).
-Part of the incoming wavepacket gets reflected by the barrier, and part gets transmitted.\ Contrary to the bosonic case, there is no charge creation (hence no superradiance), so the reflected wavepacket has a smaller amplitude than the incoming one.\ Since the total probability density is conserved, requiring charge conservation implies that the wavepacket tunneling inside the barrier also has negative charge.
+Part of the incoming wavepacket gets reflected by the barrier, and part gets transmitted.\ Contrary to the bosonic case, there is no charge creation, so the reflected wavepacket has a smaller amplitude than the incoming one.\ Since the total probability density is conserved, requiring charge conservation implies that the wavepacket tunneling inside the barrier also has negative charge.
 This is difficult to accommodate within a single particle picture, even by relying on hole theory.

 Indeed, according to the standard hole theory account of the Klein paradox for fermions (see Ch.
 12 of \cite{greiner}), the energy levels of the Dirac sea are raised inside the barrier by the supercritical potential.
-The incoming electron can then ``knock off'' an electron from the Dirac sea inside the barrier.
+The incoming electron can then \textquotedblleft knock off\textquotedblright\ an electron from the Dirac sea inside the barrier.
 This would account for the reflected electron, and would leave a hole in the Dirac sea, corresponding to a positively charged positron.
 However we have seen the wavefunction we have obtained inside the barrier has an overall negative charge, so that in addition to the hole an electron should also propagate inside the barrier.
-The propagation of such an electron is difficult to account within hole theory, but we will see that the propagation of a negative charge inside the barrier fits well with the physics afforded by a QFT account of supercritical potentials, as we now discuss.